dial-once/node-logtify/README.md

 process.env.LOG_CALLER_PREFIX = 'true';
 ```

+LOG_CALLER_PREFIX - enables/disables printing of additional prefix: `[project:module:function]` with information about the caller project

 **Note!** that if the ``LOG_REQID`` is set to ``'true'``, it will still not log it (as seen from example above), unless it is provided in the ``message.meta``.
 So, to include it, you should do the following:
 ```js